2018 FAI Cup

 The 2018 FAI Cup (known as the Irish Daily Mail FAI Cup for sponsorship purposes) was the 98th edition of the Republic of Ireland's primary national cup competition.
 It began with the qualifying round on 21 April 2018, and concluded with the final on 4 November 2018.
 The winner qualified for the 2019–20 Europa League first qualifying round.

 Cork City were the defending champions but lost in the final 2–1 to Dundalk.

 Qualifying round

 The draw for the qualifying round was made on 4 April 2018.
 FAI President Tony Fitzgerald was joined by Dundalk goalkeeper and three-time winner Gary Rogers and Irish Daily Mail Circulation Manager, David Vaz, to perform the draw.

 A total of 20 teams entered the qualifying round, with four teams (Home Farm, Cockhill Celtic, Newmarket Celtic and Blarney United) receiving a bye to the first round proper.
 The remaining 16 teams played eight games, with the winners entering the first round proper.

-The Irish Daily Mail offered a cash prize for the non-league team who advanced the furthest in the competition.
+The Irish Daily Mail introduced a cash prize for the non-league team that advanced the furthest in the competition, providing extra motivation for lower-tier clubs to excel.